 - Cream – From both Poodle and Golden Retriever

 - Silver – Poodle Side

-- Blue – Poodle Side … Blue, in this case, is like a faded blackish-grey
+- Blue – Poodle Side … Blue, in this case, is like a faded blackish-gray

 - White – Poodle Side

-- Parti Goldendoodle– This combination is white on at least 50% of this body with solid patches of any other color.
-Parti is a recessive gene, and Golden Retrievers do not carry the gene so you would need generational breeding to get a Parti Goldendoodle.
-This unique color may be red parti, chocolate parti, black parti, cream parti, merle parti, apricot parti or phantom parti.
+- Parti Goldendoodle– This combination is white on at least 50% of the body with solid patches of any other color.
+Parti is a recessive gene, and Golden Retrievers do not carry the gene, so you would need generational breeding to get a Parti Goldendoodle.
+This unique color may be red parti, chocolate parti, black parti, cream parti, merle parti, apricot parti, or phantom parti.
 The choices are almost endless.

 - Merle Goldendoodle – This beautiful color is a combination of various colors.
 Because the merle gene can cause deafness or blindness, it’s a rare color.